gchq/sleeper/docs/adr/transaction-log-state-store.md

 The transaction log DynamoDB table has a hash key of the table ID, and range key of the transaction number in order.
 Use a conditional check to ensure the transaction number set has not been used.

+The snapshots DynamoDB table holds a reference to the latest snapshot held in S3, similar to the S3 state store revisions table.
+This also holds the transaction number that snapshot was derived from.

 ## Consequences